-We further find an overall trend towards north north-east of the velocity vectors, and thus surface mass transport in this circle.
+We further find an overall trend towards north north-east of the velocity vectors, and thus net surface mass transport in this circle.
 The northern circle, however, has velocity vectors pointing mainly towards south west.
 Convergence between the northern and middle circle is also detected for the coarse borders.
-For the northern circle, stones on the north-eastern border cascade down along the steepest slope towards an area of the fine domain where there is negligible horizontal movement but strong subsidence.
-Elsewhere along this coarse domain, there is an along-border velocity component pointing towards south, especially on the western side where fine domain and coarse domain vectors converge almost perpendicular.
-A similar displacement field is found on the western side of the middle circle, but here the velocity component is pointing towards the northern circle.
-Thus, the convergence is not caused by a simple radial extension.
-It is also unrelated to overall slope of the area.
-Probably, the convergence is due to larger-scale variability of differential frost heave, governed by variability of parameters such as soil water content and snow accumulation.
-To some extent, the velocity patterns discussed in this paragraph could be due to low-frequency distortions in the photogrammetric bundle model.
-However, we believe that these patterns hold at least qualitatively, as they are partially of different shape than expected for such distortions, e.g. with sharp gradients.

-For some parts of the borders, stones move downslope at an angle to the maximum slope.
-The effect is through time to displace borders in an along border direction, which is in accordance with the model by Kessler and Werner (2003).
+Moreover, considerable complexity is evident in the 3-year lateral displacements; given the roughly circular geometry of the patterned ground, the considerable motion in non-radial directions is surprising.
+For example along the western coarse domain of the northern circle, displacements parallel the border and displacements in the fine and coarse domains converge almost at right angle.
+A similar convergent displacement field is found on the western side of the middle circle.
+Our observations that, in places, stones move downslope at an angle to the maximum slope suggest significant border parallel displacements, which is consistent with the model by Kessler and Werner (2003).

-Whereas our measurements of surface kinematics do not enable retrieving vertical fluxes directly, they allow though for indirect conclusions.
-Assuming, at least roughly, mass conservation and surface-parallel movement only, the surface velocity field should exhibit radially decreasing speeds due to the divergence of the field.
-Instead, speeds are zero or below the detection level in the circle centres, and also decreasing close to the outer border of the inner domains.
-For most parts of the inner domains speeds show no sign of outwards decrease.
-Thus, our measurements indicate that vertical emergence (upwelling) of material to compensate for horizontal divergence is expected for much of the inner domains, except very close to the border towards the outer ridges where submergence (downwelling) could happen.
-This, in turn, suggests that much of the material submergence happens actually hidden under the ridges.
-This way, our measurements, indirectly, confirm also the general up- and downwelling pattern predicted by Kessler and Werner (2003).
+Whereas our measurements of surface kinematics do not enable retrieving vertical fluxes directly, they guide inferences.
+Assuming, at least roughly, mass conservation and long term maintenance of the micro-relief, our measurements suggest that upwelling of material must compensate for the general horizontal divergence for much of the inner domains, and subsidence must predominate in areas of horizontal convergence primarily along the outer of the inner domains and under the outer ridges.
+This way, our measurements, indirectly, confirm the general up- and downwelling pattern reported in previous studies (Hallet and Prestrud, 1986, Pissart and others) and modelled by Kessler and Werner (2003).

 Conclusions

 We apply for the first time the Structure-from-Motion technology (SfM) to periglacial patterned ground based on repeat terrestrial photography.
 This way we measure horizontal and vertical components of 3-year surface displacements over three sorted soil circles at Kvadehuksletta, Spitsbergen, with an accuracy of a few millimetres.
-Our results confirm the large potential of SfM for in-situ studies of cryospheric and geomorphological surface processes and, specifically, that it is possible to extract high resolution 3D surface displacement patterns of patterned ground features, even over relatively short timescales.
-The error estimates for vertical precision of the models are in the order of ±6 mm which is well below the actual relative displacements revealed for large parts of the investigated area.
+Our results confirm the considerbale potential of SfM for in-situ studies of cryospheric and geomorphological surface processes and, specifically, that it is possible to extract high resolution 3D surface displacement patterns of patterned ground features, even over relatively short timescales.
+The error estimates for vertical precision of the models are on the order of 6 mm, which is well below the actual relative displacements revealed for large parts of the investigated area.